 Depending on your view on flight prices, you might think that’s not a bad deal, but the important point to note is that at over £750, my flights were: Definitely.
 Not.
 Free.

-Is travel hacking or booking cheap flights the better deal?
+Are points or cheap flights the better deal?

 With a nearly £800 spend, the obvious question is, wouldn’t it be cheaper to just book the flights without the jiggery-pokery of collecting points and converting them?

 In part, the answer is yes.